running projects

 “predictive maintenance” concepts.

-Manufacturers of coating systems, coating companies and users from practically all manufacturing sectors are often classified as SMEs.
-With the desired project results, new business areas and applications can be opened up through the use of corrosion-optimized ternary PVD hard nitride coatings by removing existing obstacles or safety concerns when using PVD coatings for components subject to corrosive stress.
+Manufacturers of coating systems, coating companies and users from practically all manufacturing sectors are often categorised as SMEs.
+The intended project results can open up new business areas and applications through the use of corrosion-optimised ternary PVD hard material nitride coatings by removing existing obstacles and safety concerns when using PVD coatings for components subject to corrosive stress.